TungVietLe/HandsOn/README.md

 world is your infinite, limitless canvas.

 # What's next for Hands On
-Real-time feedback
+- Real-time AI feedback
-Collaboration on the same AR environment
+- Collaboration on the same AR environment
-Tool recognition using computer vision
+- Tool recognition using computer vision
-IOS ARKit development
+- IOS ARKit development
+- Classroom

 # Inspiration
 I remember the first time I went to my physics lab during my high school years to experiment with electronic circuits.
 The equipment looks nothing familiar to me even though I have been studying it for a year.
 Turn out I was working with 2D symbol drawings the whole time, without touching or experiencing myself.